framedsc/Sitesource/markdown/ReshadeGuides/shaderscatalogue.md

 If you want to test any MLUT shader in an image file try out this [lut tester Fraulk](https://vp-lut-tester.netlify.app/) made.

-And that's it, I hope I convinced you to start using reshade or presented you a shader you didn't know.
+And that's it, I hope I convinced you to start using reshade or presented you with a shader you didn't know.
+If you want to add more please [write an issue](https://github.com/framedsc/Sitesource/labels/reshade%20guide) on the sites repo, or [create a pull request](https://github.com/framedsc/Sitesource/pulls) adding it!